startnine/start9/README.md

 # Start9
-A Windows shell supplement, one which aims to be not only modular, but extends to most needs.
+A work in progress shell supplement (or replacement) for Windows, one which aims to be not only modular and extends to many needs.

 ## Modules
 *We are planning to ship 14 modules with Start9 out of the box*: